gofiber/fiber/docs/client/request.md

 ## SetReader

-SetReader method can receive a io.ReadCloser which will be closed in parserBody hook.
+SetReader method can receive an io.ReadCloser which will be closed in parserBody hook.

 ```go title="Signature"
 func (f *File) SetReader(r io.ReadCloser)